 The main operator of direct buses from London Gatwick Airport to Oxford is the Oxford Bus Company which operates a service called "The Airline", these can be booked through the National Express website.
 Buses run 24 hours a day, 7 days a week from Gatwick to Oxford and at peak times the service is as frequent as every 60 minutes although during the night they only run every 2 hours.
-The cost of a period return ticket is approximately 35 GBP to Oxford although if you are a senior citizen you are entitled to 1/3 off.
+The cost of a period return ticket is approximately 35 GBP to Oxford.
+A 33% discount on bus fares is available to those over 60 with the National Express Senior Coach Card, if you are aged between 16 and 26 a young persons coach card can also save you 33% on coach fares and there is also a family coachcard.
 The travel time from Gatwick Airport to Oxford is normally 120 to 150 minutes but can vary depending on traffic on the Motorways.
 For a printable timetable for the Airline with a map of where to get on and off the bus please download the timetable by clicking the following link The Airline timetable.

 (Please note: If you buy a bus ticket using the form above for a specific time and you are delayed, the ticket will still be valid for any bus between Gatwick and Oxford for 24 hours from the original departure time.)